bbabel1/property-manager/docs/DATA_INTEGRITY_QUICK_START.md

 #### **Day 4-5: Set Up Error Recovery**

+Note: Failed Buildium sync attempts are persisted in `public.sync_operations` for auditing and retries.
+Use this table to inspect errors, dependency chains, and retry progress.

 ```typescript
 // Add to your sync processes
 import { runSyncRecovery } from "@/lib/sync-error-recovery";